From Backroads to Big Stages: The Red Clay Strays Story

 Photos throughout by Matthew Coleman (📸 @mccoleman98) unless otherwise noted.

-The Red Clay Strays with their real headliner: a sea of fans who turned their songs into anthems: Zach, Andy, John, Brandon, Drew, Sevans.
+The Red Clay Strays with their real headliner — a sea of fans who turned their songs into anthems: Zach, Andy, John, Brandon, Drew, Sevans.

-Those roots stretch wide — gospel, country, outlaw, blues, soul — but they all dig into the same dirt.
+Those spirited roots stretch wide — gospel, country, outlaw, blues, soul — but they all dig into the same dirt.
 So if you absolutely must label it, it’s Southern rock.

 The Strays wear their Southern Rock like a second skin — like the South itself stitched to the hem of their dungarees.
 They’re part gospel tent revival, part roadhouse riot, and their sound reminds us quick that state lines on a map don’t mean a thing when the roots of Roots Music run wild.

-The guys proudly call themselves country boys—Turnerville, Alabama, some of them born and raised.
-That unincorporated pocket of Mobile County, barely a whisper beyond Mobile’s city line, was their first stage and playground.
-Brandon Coleman grew up on Coleman Hill, the old family land his grandfather settled and where his father Ralph Coleman still resides in the very house he grew up in.
-Brandon’s wife, Macie, was practically a neighbor—her childhood home just around the corner from the Coleman property—so their lives were woven together from the start, even if they didn’t know each other in childhood.
+That unincorporated pocket of Mobile County, barely a whisper beyond Mobile’s northern city line, was their first stage and playground.
+Brandon Coleman grew up on Coleman Hill, the old family compound of nearly 40 acres that his grandfather settled and where his father Ralph Coleman still resides in the very house he grew up in.
+Brandon’s wife, Macie, was practically a neighbor—her childhood home just around the corner from the Coleman property—so their lives were woven together from the start, even if they didn’t know each other way back then.

 Turnerville, AL, and Macon, GA — same dirt, same people, same stories passed down through songs that know how to shout on Saturday night and kneel down on Sunday morning.
 When you grow up here, the real borders are rivers and railroads and piney woods — not some sign nailed to a post at the state line.